coderush/todoapp/README.md

 # todoapp

-A simple todo application.
+A simple todo application which can be used for bootstrapping a project.

-- Frontend : backbone.js, require.js
+- Frontend stack :
+  - backbone.js
+  - require.js
+  - less
+  - flat-ui
+  - bootstrap
-- Backend : mongoose, express, kraken
+- Backend :
+  - mongoose
+  - express
+  - kraken